 Pick a date for when you want the job completed and write it on the calendar.
 Stick to the plan.

-If you have the time now to organize your desk, just get it done now.
+If you have the time now to organize your desk, just get it done.

-There will be some adjusting as time passes.
+There will be some adjusting along the way.
 You will find better places to put things that you commonly use.

 Clean your desktop and put back only what you use every day.
 Store everything else in drawers, on shelves, or in your supply closet.

-If you never or seldom use something, get rid of it.
+If you never use something, get rid of it.
 Give it away to someone who could make good use of it.

 - No more “misc.”
 Don’t keep a “miscellaneous” file.
 Sort papers into files labeled correctly for the action needed.
 For example, keep a file for bills to pay, receipts for entering, documents to shred, etc. Anything that cannot be filed this way is not significant enough to keep.
 Maintain virtual folders (and subfolders) the same way.